+Delhi Assembly to hold special session on August 26 as AAP claims BJP is trying to poach MLAs

-BJP offered Rs 20 crore to four MLAs to join the party, alleges AAP
+Earlier on Wednesday, the Aam Aadmi Party alleged that the BJP offered Rs 20 crore to four of its legislators to switch sides.

-The legislators were threatened of being implicated in false cases if they deny the offer, AAP MP Sanjay Singh claimed.
+The Arvind Kejriwal-led Delhi government on Wednesday called for a special session of the Assembly on August 26.
+The decision came amid allegations levelled by the Aam Aadmi Party that the Bharatiya Janata Party offered bribes to its MLAs to switch sides, reported PTI.

+The decision came hours after Chief Minister Arvind Kejriwal and other leaders of the party’s political affairs committee held a meeting.
+Kejriwal has also called for another meeting with his party MLAs at 11 am on Thursday, reported ANI.

-The Aam Aadmi Party on Wednesday alleged that the Bharatiya Janata Party offered Rs 20 crore each to four of its Delhi MLAs to switch camps.
+Earlier on Wednesday, the Aam Aadmi Party alleged that the BJP offered Rs 20 crore each to four of its Delhi MLAs to switch camps.
 The BJP threatened the legislators of implicating them in false cases if they do not do so, Rajya Sabha MP Sanjay Singh claimed.

 “AAP MLAs are [being] approached by members of the BJP with whom they have friendly relations,” Singh said at a press conference.
 “They are told to take the offer of Rs 20 crore or else face false cases and the Enforcement Directorate like how they did to Manish Sisodia ji.”